In Italy the Christmas season begins with the Feast of the Immaculate Conception. Let's discover the Italian traditions of December 8th!

 Although it is a religious holiday, it is a national holiday in Italy.
 It is the perfect opportunity to visit Italy's main art cities to discover new exhibitions or wander around the traditional Christmas markets.

 Public offices, banks and post offices are closed.
-All shops are open and it's the height of the Christmas decorations in shopping centres as well as on city streets.
+All shops are open and it's the height of the Christmas decorations in shopping centres as well as on city street.

 Puglia has always guarded many solid traditions and rituals.
 The Feast of the Immaculate Conception is a much-awaited occasion, celebrated by lighting a huge bonfire, one of the oldest Puglia traditions involving young and old.